remipch/solar_concentrator/README.md

 * An initial manual step is required to orient the panel before it can automatically track the sun.
 * Only one panel can be controlled
 * Does not work on cloudy days (it is the user's responsibility to remove the clouds from the sky :smile:)
+* Power consumption could be significantly reduced through the implementation of various low-power modes

 To build this project, some products were happily "hacked" out of their original use:
 * The tempered glass used in the oven is from an [Ikea shelf](https://www.ikea.com/fr/fr/p/komplement-tablette-en-verre-blanc-80257647/)